nlsvrsky/predstan/README.txt

 README

-Code for normalization model of dynamic attention Rachel Denison
+Code for dyanmic spatiotemporal normalization model (D-STAN) Angus Chapman [angusc@bu.edu]
-January 2020
+January 2025

 Reference:
-"A dynamic normalization model of temporal attention" Rachel N. Denison, Marisa Carrasco, David J. Heeger
+"A dynamic spatiotemporal normalization model for continuous vision" Angus F. Chapman & Rachel N. Denison

 Instructions:
 The model code is a library of MATLAB functions.
 Put the directory on your computer and run the code from this directory in MATLAB.

-If you are new to this code, start with demo.m.
-This function demonstrates how to run the model.
-Each cell shows how to select certain options and run the model using those options.

-The function setParameters.m lists all model parameters and can be used to set the default parameters.
-Preloaded default settings are based on the “Main” model fit reported in the manuscript.

-For reference, the purpose of each function is briefly described in listOfFunctions.m.
+Main code used in the analyses reported in the manuscript are in the home directory, while core model code is located in the 'model' subdirectory.

+- demoResults.m: produces example analyses for each result, consistent with several figures shown in the manuscript
+- testRandomSeq.m: performs reverse correlation analyses with random stimulus sequences (computationally intensive)
+- fitRandFunctions.m: summarizes reverse correlation analyses and fits difference of Gammas to sensory responses (computationally intensive)
+- testResponseAdaptation_[iden/orth].m: analyses response adaptation for identical/orthogonal stimulus sequences (computationally intensive)
+- testBackwardMasking.m: analyses backward masking (computationally intensive)